aleixalcacer/aleixalcacer.github.io/content/resume/index.md

 ### International Conferences

--   A. Alcacer, Irene Epifanio.
+-   A. Alcacer, I. Epifanio.
     *Biarchetype analysis: definition and application to sports analysis.*
     3rd BYMAT Conference (2020).

--   A. Alcacer, Irene Epifanio, M. Victoria Ibáñez, Amelia Simó, A. Ballester.
+-   A. Alcacer, I. Epifanio, M. V. Ibáñez, A. Simó, A. Ballester.
     *What are the types of Spanish foot shapes?
 Archetypoid analysis of 3D images.*
     30th International Biometric Conference, IBC (2020).

--   A. Alcacer, Irene Epifanio, M. Victoria Ibáñez, Amelia Simó.
+-   A. Alcacer, I. Epifanio, M. Victoria Ibáñez, A. Simó.
     *Archetypal contour functions.*
     12th Scientific Meeting Classification and Data Analysis Group, CLADAG (2019).
     ISBN: 978-88-8317-108-6.

--   A. Alcacer, Irene Epifanio, M. Victoria Ibáñez, Amelia Simó.
+-   A. Alcacer, I.Epifanio, M. V. Ibáñez, A. Simó.
     *Analysis of 2D foot morphology by functional archetypal analysis.*
     XVII Conferencia Española de Biometría and VII Encuentro Iberoamericano de Biometría (2019).
     ISBN: 978-84-09-11706-2.